 The settlement has not been approved by U.S District Court, but if it is confirmed as it stands, a $27 million fund would be set up to pay out purchasers of EA's football games since 2005.

-According to a press release by Hagens Berman, the suit was originally filed in 2008.
+by Hagens Berman, the suit was originally filed in 2008.
 Under the terms of the settlement, players who bought an EA football title on the previous console generation could be eligible to receive $6.79 per purchase, while those who bought a current-gen game could get up to $1.95 per title.

 An important factor in the settlement is not necessarily the monetary punishment, which is not much more than a drop in the bucket for the publisher, but the stipulations about future license agreements.